neha-ojha/Data_Mining/README.md

 #### Models_1 :

 This folder contains two iPython notebooks Preprocessing+Modeling and GradientBoosting_Analysis.
-Each notebook contains compherensive steps to preprocess the data and run the models individually.
+Each notebook contains comprehensive steps to preprocess the data and run the models individually.
 The notebooks require train_users2.csv and sessions.csv to be in the same folder as the notebooks.

 Preprocessing+Modeling : This notebook has analysis on Linear Discriminant Analysis, Quadratic Discriminant Analysis, Gaussian Naive Bayes, AdaBoost and Gradient Boosting Classifiers.
 GradientBoosting_Analysis : This notebook focuses on the Gradient Boosting Classifier.